 Inventory turnover is an indicator of the performance of the business – if the inventory turnover ratio is high, then usually goods are sold quickly and the company carries little to no excess inventory; if inventory turnover is low, sales might be weak and there could be a large amount of excess stock.

-Thus, it is a reflection of how effectively the company caters to the market, and how efficiently it handles its inventory.
+Thus, it is a reflection of how effectively the company caters to the market, and how efficient it is in inventory management.

 There is a balance, however, to be found when managing inventory – if inventory turnover is very high, then it might be an indication of inadequate inventory levels, which could cause missed business opportunities due to not being able to fill customer orders.